University of Michigan IRB HUM00114328

-There will be a initial virtual interview with the study staff, parent and teen participant to discuss about your child’s diabetes management, 3 weeks of data collection including daily prompts/messages and then a final interview where the study team will show your child’s data across the 3 weeks using a web platform and ask for your feedback and insight.
-All interviews will be audio and video recorded.
-The teen will receive up to a $75 Visa gift card in compensation for completing the entire 3 week challenge.
-Participation in this study is voluntary.
+There will be an in-person initial interview with the study staff, parent and teen participant to discuss about your child’s diabetes management, 3 weeks of data collection including daily prompts/messages and then a final interview where the study team will show your child’s data across the 3 weeks using a web platform and ask for your feedback and insight.
+If you use an Android provided by the study, you must return it at the end of the 3-week study.
+Interviews will be audio and video recorded.

 We will enroll up to 25 participants who meet all of the following:

-- Cannot be diagnosed with Type 1 Diabetes in the past year
+- Cannot be diagnosed with Type 1 Diabetes in the past 6 months

-- Willing to carry around their personal mobile phone at all times while awake for the 3 weeks of
+- Willing to carry around their personal Android mobile phone or a study-provided Android phone at all times while awake for the 3 weeks of study duration

 - Willing to upload blood sugar/insulin data on a regular basis, WiFi access is recommended